wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step5.md

 # Setting up the Keycloak realm and users
+Here you will be given instructions on how to set up a Keycloak realm and a test user account.
+It is advised to try a split-screen view or, if you have multiple monitors, utilize them.
 <span style="color:red">Note: You can click the images to enlarge them</span>

 # Creating the Keycloak realm